kahole/lisp_in_js/README.md

 Lisp interpreter in Javascript
 ---

-All the code resides in app.js

-Running app.js gives you a lisp prompt:
+Running repl.js gives you a lisp prompt:

 ```lisp
 $ node app